emissary-ingress/emissary/README.md

 By default, this chart will install the latest image of The Ambassador Edge Stack which will replace your existing deployment of Ambassador with no changes to functionality.

-See the installation notes for instructions on how to enable the advanced features of The Ambassador Edge Stack.

-To install the Ambassador API Gateway, simply change the `image` to your desired version of the Ambassador API Gateway.

 ### CRDs